Paul Davies: Media work

 Davies writes and comments on scientific and philosophical issues.
 He made a documentary series for BBC Radio 3, and two Australian television series, The Big Questions and More Big Questions.
 His BBC documentary The Cradle of Life featured the subject of his Faraday Prize lecture.
 He writes regularly for newspapers and magazines worldwide.
 He has been guest on numerous radio and television programmes including the children's podcast programme Ask A Biologist.

 A 2007 opinion piece "Taking Science on Faith" in The New York Times, generated controversy over its exploration of the role of faith in scientific inquiry.
-Davies argued that the faith scientists have in the immutability of physical laws has origins in Christian theology, and that the claim that science is "free of faith" is "manifestly bogus."
-The Edge Foundation presented a criticism of Davies' article written by Jerry Coyne, Nathan Myhrvold, Lawrence Krauss, Scott Atran, Sean Carroll, Jeremy Bernstein, PZ Myers, Lee Smolin, John Horgan, Alan Sokal and a response by Davies beginning I was dismayed at how many of my detractors completely misunderstood what I had written.
-Indeed, their responses bore the hallmarks of a superficial knee-jerk reaction to the sight of the words "science" and "faith" juxtaposed.
-While atheists Richard Dawkins and Victor J. Stenger have criticised Davies' public stance on science and religion, others, including the John Templeton Foundation, have praised his work.
+Davies argued that the faith scientists have in the immutability of physical laws has origins in Christian theology, and that the claim that science is "free of faith" is "manifestly bogus".
+Edge.org presented a criticism of Davies' article written by Jerry Coyne, Nathan Myhrvold, Lawrence Krauss, Scott Atran, Sean Carroll, Jeremy Bernstein, PZ Myers, Lee Smolin, John Horgan, Alan Sokal and a response by Davies beginning "I was dismayed at how many of my detractors completely misunderstood what I had written.
+Indeed, their responses bore the hallmarks of a superficial knee-jerk reaction to the sight of the words 'science' and 'faith' juxtaposed."
+While atheists Richard Dawkins and Victor J. Stenger have criticised Davies' public stance on science and religion, other commentators, including the John Templeton Foundation, have praised his work.

 Davies wrote an article in The Wall Street Journal describing the background to the December 2010 arsenic bacteria press conference and stating that he supported the finding of Felisa Wolfe-Simon that arsenic can replace phosphorus because "I had the advantage of being unencumbered by knowledge.
 I dropped chemistry at the age of 16, and all I knew about arsenic came from Agatha Christie novels."
 He also made the statement, "Well, I would be astonished if this was the only arsenic-based organism on Earth and Felisa just happened to scrape it up from the bottom of Mono Lake on the first try, It's quite clear that it is the tip of an iceberg.
 I think it's a window into a whole new world of microbiology.
 And as a matter of fact, she already has 20 or so candidate other organisms that we're very anxious to take a look at.
 I think we're going to see a whole new domain of life here."
 It was later independently demonstrated that the organism's DNA contained no arsenic at all.
 Concerns have been raised about his responsibility as one of Wolfe-Simon's co-authors.